 He doesn't like Mormonism or Scientology either.
-He once went so far as holding an un-baptizing of the dead father of Mitt Romney
+He once went so far as holding an un-baptizing of the dead father-in-law of Mitt Romney, Edward Davies.

 Confirmation Bias: Maher attempts to subvert this, but generally if you agree with him you will like it, if you disagree with him you will hate it.

 Critical Research Failure: Defended South Park for being against religion, when the creators of South Park are not against religion.
 Really his defense was of South Park's right to free speech, especially when the groups they target (in this case, Viacom under political pressure) are offended by it, despite the fact that the SP creators disagree with him on a lot of issues.
 He's made the same argument towards Rush Limbaugh, saying that he'd rather live in a country where people are allowed to say things that may offend others, than one where no one has the right to say anything that might rub against the grain.

 Don't Shoot the Message: Many liberals and atheists dislike him both for his sexist comments and anti-vaccination statements.